 « Every act of creation is first an act of destruction. »

-Pablo Ruiz was born in Malaga on 25 October 1881, the son of an art teacher.
+Pablo Picasso was born in Malaga on 25 October 1881, the son of an art teacher.
 He grew up in Barcelona, showing artistic talent at an early age.
 In the early 1900s, he moved between France and Spain before finally settling in Paris in 1904.
 There he experimented with a number of styles and produced his own original ones, reflected in his ‘Blue’ and ‘Rose’ periods.

 In 1907 Picasso painted the revolutionary work ‘Les Demoiselles d’Avignon’ that introduced Cubism.
 Picasso’s next major innovation, in 1912, was ‘Collage’, adding pieces of cloth, newspaper or advertising to his paintings.